swarm64/webinar-pg-parallelism/slides/010-why-parallel.md

   > It makes your queries go faster.

 * The contemporary answer:
-  > It imporves machine utilization for OLAP/mixed workloads.
+  > It improves machine utilization for OLAP/mixed workloads.

 # Which queries benefit from parallelism?